nishantjr/fuzzing-with-k/doc/report.md

 Each of these states is associated with a "path condition", a constraint over the symbolic variables required for the initial program to reach that state.

 \K{}'s symbolic engine is much more general than traditional language-specific ones.
-While most symbolic exection engines are restricted to executing programs where program variables are assigned symbolic values \K{} makes no such distinction.
+Most symbolic execution engines are restricted to executing programs where program variables are assigned symbolic values.
 \K{}, however, being a language framework, makes no distinctions between programming language values (such as integers, strings, objects, etc) and language constructs (such as statements, expressions and control structures).